Royal Burmese Armed Forces: Royal Household Guards

 The Guards Division consisted of four brigades, each of which resided in barracks outside the palace, and designated by the location in relation to the place: Front, Rear, Left and Right.
 The captain of each brigade was called winhmu (ဝင်းမှူး [wɪ́ɴ m̥ú]).
 The men generally were gentry, and selected for their trustworthiness.
 Servicemen in the Capital Regiments and the Royal Palace Guards were selected from trusted hereditary ahmudan village located near the capital or the king's ancestral/appanage region.
-Prior to the early 17th century, each viceroy also maintained his own smaller version of Guards and ahmudan regiments especially at the border regions—essentially a garrison.
-The existence of competing militias was a constant source of political instability especially during the 14th to 16th centuries when high kings regularly faced rebellions by their own kinsman viceroys who also wanted to be king.
-It changed in 1635 when all appanage-holders (viceroys, governors and sawbwas) along with their retainers were required to abolish their local militias and instead reside at the capital for long periods.
+Prior to the early 17th century, each viceroy also maintained his own smaller version of household guards and ahmudan regiments especially at the border regions—essentially a garrison.
+The existence of competing armies was a constant source of political instability especially during the 14th to 16th centuries when high kings regularly faced rebellions by their own kinsman viceroys who also wanted to be king.
+It changed in 1635 when all appanage-holders (viceroys, governors and sawbwas) along with their retainers were required to abolish their local forces and instead reside at the capital for long periods.
 Gentry youths in Upper Burma were required to serve in the military or non-military service of the king either in the corps of royal pages or in the capital defence regiments.
 At a lower social level, tens of thousands of military and non-military were required to serve capital service rotas lasting from several months to three years.

 The Guard Regiments were notably for including a large number of non-Burmese in their ranks.
 In the Konbaung era, the interior Palace was guarded by companies of Laotian, Shan and Northern Thai soldiers.
 They served in a similar function to the Swiss Guards of European monarchs in the 17th and 18th century.
 Burmese of European descendants known as the Bayingyi are noted to serve in these regiments as well.